ItsNotGoodName/ansible-role-unifi/README.md

 Following steps will be taken:

-- Official MongoDB apt repository will be added.
+- MongoDB 7.0 Community Edition will be installed.
-- `libssl1.1` package will be added for Debian 12.
 - `unifi` package put on hold to prevent accidental updates.

 ## Requirements